1.2. What Type of Connection to the Online Database to Choose

 In this article, you will get to know what type of connection is better to use if you want to connect to your online store via Store Manager.

-In a nutshell, Store Manager is a program that makes your work with products, clients, orders, and categories in your online store much faster.
+In a nutshell, Store Manager is a program that speeds up the work with products, clients, orders, and categories in your online store.

 Why do you need to know the types of connection?

 By choosing the right type of connection you can overcome an issue or access restriction to the database of your store established by your hosting company .

 You can make your work much faster by establishing the optimal type of connection.

 Let’s see how a standard online store works.

 You should save all your products, registered customers, orders, categories into a database to see them in the online showcase of your store.
 Our program works with this database.